American Crow

 Crows and many other corvids hold "funerals" for their dead.
 Current research suggests the purpose of crow funerals is for them to learn about potential threats and danger.

-i like birds so here are some pictures i've taken of them (but be warned, i am an absolute amateur at both birding and photography)
+i like birds so here are some pictures i've taken of them!

 Corvus brachyrhynchos